Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

    wget https://raw.githubusercontent.com/spring-projects/spring-ai/refs/heads/main/models/spring-ai-azure-openai/src/test/java/org/springframework/ai/azure/openai/AzureOpenAiChatClientIT.java -P spring-petclinic-chat-service/src/main/resources/
    ```

-   Open the `Github Copilot Chat` window and drag the downloaded file to the chat window.
+   Open the `Github Copilot Chat` window and drag the downloaded file into the chat window.
 And input the prompt:

    ```text
    * In the existed workspace, create a new ChatController with POST endpoint at '/chatclient' that provides the chat completion